Ali-Sakhaee/Soil-Health-Automated-Decision-System/README.md

 ---

+## Disclaimer

+This application is not intended to be deployed directly.
+It is provided as a demonstration and serve as a functional component within the [AI4SoilHealth application](https://github.com/AI4SoilHealth/AI4SoilHealth-App)

+---

 ## Acknowledgments & Funding

 This work is part of the [AI4SoilHealth]( https://ai4soilhealth.eu/) project, funded by the European Union's Horizon Europe Research and Innovation Program under Grant Agreement [No. 101086179]( https://cordis.europa.eu/project/id/101086179).